Michael F. Barnes

 What do you do and where do you do it?

-I am a Creative Director at Madison Mott in Bridgeport.
-I specialize in art direction, illustration and web design.
-I was hired in 2006 (fresh out of school) and continue to work there to this day.
+I work at a company called Real Pie in Norwalk, working on social and web design for movies and video games.
 I also do freelance work where I mainly specialize in illustration and poster design, and the occasional album art project.

 What inspired you to choose this profession, and what makes you stay in it?

 Ever since the Ninja Turtles burst onto the scene in the 80s, I started drawing my favorite characters – obsessively.
 From there I moved on to drawing the Rocketeer, Star Wars characters — pretty much all the nerdy material I could find.
 However, by the time I reached high school, and entered the Studio Art program, I encountered a teacher who didn’t appreciate illustration, and more importantly, my personal style.
 I took it a little too personally, and felt maybe I wasn’t cut out for it.

 When I went to college, I was free of that negative judgmental atmosphere, and within only a few months, I knew I was going to be a designer.
 I had seen how some designers were able to incorporate illustration into their own work and I thought to myself, “this design thing could be my gateway drug into illustration,” and I could get paid along the way.